Prianshu7296/Flam-RnD-Assignment/README.md

 The mean, maximum, and 95th-percentile values of this error are then reported.

-This validation is intended to measure how closely the reconstructed curve matches the supplied point set on a common uniform parameter grid.
+This validation measures how closely the reconstructed parametric curve matches the supplied point set on a common uniform parameter grid.

-A separate point-to-curve L1 calculation is also used as an auxiliary geometric reconstruction diagnostic.
+A separate point-to-curve L1 calculation is retained as an auxiliary geometric reconstruction diagnostic.
 It is not the primary uniform-grid validation metric.

 ---

 # 6. Validation Results

-Using the supplied 1,500-point dataset and the recovered parameters:
+Using the final reported parameters:

 ```text
 θ = 30°